Advanced Helicopter Training

+Advanced Helicopter Training is a type of training and education course undertaken by qualified helicopter pilots to further enhance their knowledge and safety skills.
+Advanced helicopter training is offered by a number of commercial providers but also is an integral part of military training, including the US Armed Forces.

+United States

-Advanced Helicopter Training is the last phase of flight school for Navy and Marine Corps helicopter pilots.
+The last phase of flight school for United States Navy and Marine Corps helicopter pilots is entitled Advanced Helicopter Training.
 Training is accomplished at NAS Whiting Field in Milton, Florida.
-All training is done in Bell TH-57 Sea Rangers.
+All training was historically done with Bell TH-57 Sea Rangers helicopters, however these have been gradually replaced by the TH-73 Thrasher, a military variant of the AgustaWestland AW119 Koala.

 Advanced training is approximately six months long, and is divided into ten phases: